Fire and rescue services

 Health services are poor.

 Medical facilities are generally of a poor standard.
-Outside of Harare and Bulawayo facilities are even more limited.
-Some medical supplies and prescription medicine may not be available.
+Some private medical facilities in the larger cities are of average standard.
+Outside of Harare and Bulawayo, facilities are even more limited.
+Some medical supplies and prescription medications may not be available.

-Public hospitals in Harare and in other towns have shortages of:
+Public hospitals in Harare and other towns have shortages of:

 They may not treat patients with certain illnesses.
 They may not be able to help in an accident or emergency.

-You will need to pay up-front before receiving treatment, even in an emergency.
+You may need to pay up-front before receiving treatment, even in an emergency.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.